 How to clean glass shower doors with vinegar and baking soda

-Besides using the dawn vinegar bathroom cleaner, you can combine vinegar and baking soda to clean your shower doors too.
+Besides using the Dawn vinegar bathroom cleaner, you can combine vinegar and baking soda to clean your shower doors too.
+You need vinegar, a sponge or rag, baking soda, paper towels, and Dawn dish soap (optional), then follow the steps below:

-- Slowly pour the warm vinegar to 1/2 cup of baking soda while stirring until you make a consistent paste.
+2. Slowly pour the warm vinegar into 1/2 cup of baking soda while stirring until you make a consistent paste.

-- Apply the paste to the glass shower doors using a brush then wait for 15 minutes.
+3. Apply the paste to the glass shower doors using a brush, then wait 15 minutes.

-- Rinse off the paste with warm water then dry the glass doors with a squeegee or dry sponge.
+4. Rinse off the paste with warm water, then dry the glass doors with a squeegee or dry sponge.

 You’ll want to clean your shower door in stages so it doesn’t take too long.
 Cleaning any one part of the shower at a time will ensure you don’t miss anything when wiping down the whole surface with this mixture.

 The baking soda in the mixture acts as a gentle scouring agent, removing all the dirt and grime from your glass showers.
-The vinegar fights mold growth on surfaces while also preventing soap scum build up when mixed with water.
+The vinegar fights mold growth on surfaces while also preventing soap scum build-up when mixed with water.
+You can also add vinegar to shower curtains and liners to kill mold.

-You can use this method for cleaning not only shower doors but other fragile items such as windows that are prone to streaks at well.
-Vinegar and baking soda is also used to clean shower drains and other parts of the home.
+You can use this method for cleaning not only shower doors but other fragile items, such as windows that are prone to streaks at well.
+The vinegar and baking soda mixture is also used to clean shower drains and other parts of the home.

 How to clean a shower door track with vinegar

-For this exercise, you need baking soda, a spray bottle, microfiber cloth, cotton balls, and old toothbrush or grout brush.
-The steps to clean your shower door track are as follows:
+With vinegar, baking soda, a spray bottle, microfiber cloth, cotton balls, and old toothbrush or grout brush, you can clean the tracks each time you clean the shower doors.
+The steps are as follows:

-- Dip the cotton balls in the vinegar then apply it to the shower door tracks then wait for 3 to 5 minutes.
+1. Dip cotton balls in the vinegar then apply it to the shower door tracks, then wait for 3 to 5 minutes.

-- Fill the spray bottle with clean water then spray it on the shower door tracks.
+3. Fill the spray bottle with clean water, then spray it on the shower door tracks.

-Repeat the procedure if the first procedure doesn’t get the desired results.
+Repeat the procedure until you get the desired results.

 Why use vinegar in cleaning glass shower doors?

-The benefits of cleaning shower doors with vinegar include:
+The benefits of cleaning shower doors with vinegar include the following:

-With most people having white vinegar in their home, the cleaning process will be quick and easy.
-Besides vinegar, you can use WD-40 to clean shower doors with great results.
+With most people having white vinegar in their homes, the cleaning process will be quick and easy.
+Besides vinegar, you can also use WD-40 to clean shower doors.

 How to keep glass shower doors clean